 A male and female of the same age and degree of inebriation are deemed to be in totally different categories of responsibility if the female deems her rights violated the next morning.
 There are no extenuating circumstances.
 Females cannot contribute to any criminal act performed by the male as the female is always considered absolutely and categorically the victim.

 Men cannot excuse their actions by blaming someone else.
 They are always culpable.
-At the same time the law ought not to hold two persons to different standards or hold the same person to two different standards according to the circumstances.
+At the same time the law ought not to hold two people to different standards or hold the same person to two different standards according to the circumstances.

 The lady in dress suit coming out of church is not to be seen as worthier of legal validation or assumption of innocence so liberals tell us, than the mostly naked, alcoholic teen who passes out in a hotel room surrounded by a dozen similarly drunk young males.
 Both are deemed equally deserving of protection, respect and assumptions of innocence.